glee4810/ehrsql-2024/README.md

 ## <a name="competition"></a>Competition

-Our competition is launched on the CodaBench platform: [https://www.codabench.org/competitions/1889](https://www.codabench.org/competitions/1889).
+Our competition is launched on the Codabench platform: [https://www.codabench.org/competitions/1889](https://www.codabench.org/competitions/1889).

 ## <a name="timeline"></a>Timeline